-In the course of learning at Mizzou, I have gained hands-on reporting and producing experience by working as a multimedia journalist for KBIA-FM (NPR-affiliated media organization), Missouri Business Alert, KOMU (NBC-affiliated television station), and the Columbia Missourian.
+In the course of learning at Mizzou, I gained hands-on reporting and producing experience by working as a multimedia journalist for KBIA-FM (NPR-affiliated media organization), Missouri Business Alert, KOMU (NBC-affiliated television station), and the Columbia Missourian.

 Paws 4 A Cause Inc held Howloween Trick & Treat Spooktacular to benefit Unchained Melodies Dog Rescue, a non-for-profit organization.